 A Royal Mail-defined point to which mail is delivered.
 This may be a property (private address), organisation, mailbox or even the name of an individual.
 These categories are derived from The Complete Guide to Postcode Products from Royal Mail.
-Distinct from the addressed premise because there may be more than one organisation at an address.
+This is distinct from the addressed premise because there may be more than one organisation at an address.